TypeTen/iFakeLocation2/README.md

 * Once your route is entirely mapped out, click the 'Start Walking Route' button under the map **THE ROUTE PLOTTING IS QUITE HEAVY ON THE JS, MAKE SURE YOU'RE ZOOMED IN ON YOUR CHOSEN LOCATION AND NOT TRYING TO WALK ACROSS THE ENTIRETY OF A CONTINENT.
 I HAVE WROTE NO SAFETIES INTO MY ADDITIONS TO STOP YOU FROM NUKING YOUR BROWSER.**

 There is no pause/play feature.
-If you want to stop at a place, then plot a route there then click 'Stop Walking Route'; it'll move the user icon back to the first plot point, but it won't move your mobile device back.
+If you want to stop at a place, then plot a route there then click 'Stop Walking Route' when you get to it; clicking the button will move the user icon back to the first plot point, but it won't actually move your mobile device back so don't worry.
 This is a quirk I've literally just noticed as I wrote this, so it might be fixed one day when I get back around to this.

 ### Potter About